PenguineZhang/RoboND/README.md

 ![color_thresh][image1]

-Obstacles include the true obstacles appeared in the image and black pixels that do not appear in the image (two black triangles on the warped image).
+Obstacles include the true obstacles appeared in the image and black pixels that do not appear in the image (two black triangles on the side of the warped image).

-Another piece added to the existing project is the `process_image()`:
+## 2. Mapping
 ```
 # Apply the above functions in succession and update the Rover state accordingly
 def perception_step(Rover):